-PLU builds its pool of admitted students around five admission decision dates; three dates in the fall and two dates in the spring.
-Students who complete their application materials prior to the 15th of October, November, December and January can expect an admission decision and notification of merit scholarships prior to the next decision date.
-Applications received after February 15 will be reviewed on a rolling basis.
+PLU has four admission decision dates - October 15th, November 15th, December 15th and January 15th.
+Students who complete their application materials prior to one of these dates can expect an admission decision and notification of academic merit scholarship eligibility prior to the next decision date.
+Applications received after February 1st will be reviewed on a rolling basis.

 - Undergraduate Application - PLU's online application is free, and students may also apply to PLU using the Common Application.